 - Forced sale

-- You can also ask the judge to have exclusive use of the property, to get compensation if your ex-partner obtains exclusive use, to determine the obligations of each of you with regards to fees and expenses for maintenance until it has been sold, to order your ex-partner to accept the visit of a real estate agent, to order your ex-partner to maintain the property in good condition to facilitate the sale, etc.
+- You can also ask the judge to grant you exclusive use of the property, to obtain compensation if your ex-spouse obtains exclusive use, to determine the obligations of each of you with regard to maintenance costs until the property has been sold, to oblige your ex-spouse to accept a visit from a real estate agent, to oblige your ex-spouse to maintain the property in good condition in order to facilitate the sale, etc.

 What happens with our pension plan in case of breakup?